HP Sprout

-Sprout by HP (stylized in lowercase) was a personal computer from HP Inc. announced on October 29, 2014 and released for sale on November 9, 2014.
+Sprout by HP (stylized in lowercase) was a personal computer from HP Inc. announced on 29 October 2014, and released for sale on November 9, 2014.
 The system was conceived by Brad Short, Distinguished Technologist at HP Inc., who along with Louis Kim, Head of the Immersive Computing Group at HP Inc., co-founded and led a team within HP Inc. to develop and productize the computing concept.

 Launch

-Sprout was launched in tandem with HP's Jet Fusion 3D Printer (formerly Multi Jet Fusion, MJF), a Powder Bed Fusion 3D Printing platform.
+Sprout was launched in tandem with HP's Jet Fusion 3D Printer (formerly Multi Jet Fusion, MJF), a powder bed fusion 3D printing platform.
 Together, the product launches unveiled a 3D strategy to enable blended reality workflows, bridging the physical-to-digital and digital-to-physical divides, simplifying creation and collaboration in productivity, education, engineering, and manufacturing.

 Description

 Dual displays

 Sprout is a novel immersive computing configuration consisting of dual interactive touch screens: one a traditional LCD, the other a unique horizontally projected display called the "TouchMat", a 2.5mm thick flexible touch-sensitive mat.
-The interactive screens are positioned in a novel orientation, one above the other, once facing forward, one facing upward, instead of side-by-side.
+The interactive screens are positioned in a novel orientation, one above the other, one facing forward, one facing upward, instead of side-by-side.
 The vertical screen serves as a traditional PC display positioned in front of the user and above the TouchMat display which serves as a unique interactive working surface on the table in front and below the primary display.
 The TouchMat displays digital content and serves as a 2D and 3D capture platen to place documents and 3D objects for scanning.
 Once scanned, the digital capture of the document or 3D object is re-projected coincident with the original document or 3D object at true scale, resulting in a hyper real effect due to the superposition of the actual physical content and its superimposed digital twin.